menandmice/micetro_docs/guides/implementation/system-requirements.rst

 ..
 [1] The management console also works on non-server Windows that have not reached their EOL.

 ..
-[2] The REST and SOAP APIs are bundled into the Web Application, both for Windows and Linux.
+[2] The REST and SOAP APIs are bundled into the Web Application for Windows and Linux.

 .. note::
    * As of October 10, 2023, Microsoft has officially discontinued support for Windows Server 2012 and 2012 R2.
 Micetro software may continue to function; however, its performance and reliability cannot be guaranteed, as the underlying operating system is no longer officially supported by Microsoft.
    * As of January 14, 2020, Microsoft discontinued support for Windows Server 2008 and 2008 R2.
 Consequently, support for these server types is deprecated in Micetro versions 10.2 and above.

 .. note::
-   32-bit Linux Operating Systems will no longer be supported in version 10.2 and above due to the lack of support from common Linux distros.
+   Starting from version 10.2, support for 32-bit Linux Operating Systems will be discontinued due to the lack of support from common Linux distributions.

 Databases
 ---------